Timelink-project/timelink/README.md

-# Timelink
-Timelink, formerly known as MHK (Micro History with Kleio) is an information system designed for processing person related information collected from historical sources.

 ## What is Timelink?

 Timelink, formerly known as MHK (Micro History with Kleio) is an information system designed for processing person related information collected from historical sources.